ambr0se6/personal-site/app/data/about.md

 - doing a stand-up comedy special for Netflix.
 - having my own talk-show -- I.E becoming the next David Letterman.
 - making mistakes, but never repeating them.
-- the of the show One Piece.
+- the of the end of the show One Piece.